c-ola/ioswitch/README.md

 ## IOswitch

+SHOULD CONVERT TO SOMETHING SIMILAR TO THE i3lock https://github.com/i3/i3lock/blob/main/i3lock.c IMPLEMENTATION FOR STEALING FOCUS

 Sends input from one computer to another via a TCP server (i.e. send desktop mouse input to laptop).

 The daemon is capable of both sending and receiving inputs.
 It is controlled through the command line.